-- All children know that bullying is wrong and are confident that issues will be dealt with by staff.
+- All staff undertake regular First Aid training. - Key staff in the Early Years are trained in Paediatric First Aid. - All children know that bullying is wrong and are confident that issues will be dealt with by staff.
 'Golden rules', agreed by the children, reinforce this and are displayed prominently both indoors and outdoors. - The school environment is bright, attractive and learning -focused.
 Corridors and public spaces reflect the creativity and artistic talents of children of all academic abilities.